General Education Program

 After successfully completing the Mathematics requirement, students will be able to:

-- identify the ways in which mathematics occurs broadly in various fields (e.g., art, architecture, botany and music)
+- discuss the ways in which mathematics occurs broadly in various fields (e.g., art, architecture, botany and music).

-- evaluate in an informed manner various aspects of financial matters (e.g., mortgages, loans and investments)
+- evaluate in an informed manner various mathematical aspects of everyday life (e.g., financial matters, consumerism, quantitative literacy).

 Communication Proficiency